Digital-Media/fhooe-web-dock/README.md

 This collection of Dockerfiles is based on the official Docker images for [PHP](https://hub.docker.com/_/php/) 8.1, [MariaDB](https://hub.docker.com/_/mariadb) 10.7 and [phpMyAdmin](https://hub.docker.com/_/phpmyadmin) 5.2.0, as well as additional configuration and scripts.

-Not familiar with Docker containers or not sure, why to use them?
+Not familiar with Docker containers or not sure why to use them?
 Have a look at the [Introduction](https://www.docker.com/resources/what-container/) first.

 ## Installation of Software and Prerequisites